 The Waveguide Cover:

 Sparks can happen due to dirty or damaged waveguide covers as well.
-Waveguide cover is like a small mesh square, and as its name suggests, it guides the heat waves from magnetrons (source of electromagnetic waves) towards the center of the microwave where food items are present.
+The waveguide cover is like a small mesh square, and as its name suggests, it guides the heat waves from magnetrons (source of electromagnetic waves) towards the center of the microwave where food items are present.

 Sometimes the food splatters get collected on the Waveguide cover, making it difficult to perform its normal functioning.
 Thus the residue accumulated over the Waveguide cover sometimes gets sparked.